nils-mathieu/piscine-rust/module-07.md

 >_ cargo run -- a b c
 error: Woah, I can't look up more than one word!
 Who do you take me for?
 A computer?
->_ cargo run --
+>_ cargo run
 error: Yes?
 What do you want?
+I think you forgot how to speak...
 ```

 The defnitions can be modified, words can be added, error messages can be edited.